 In the UK, we’re in the middle of Year 6 SATs week (Standard Assessment Tests that test a child’s knowledge on spelling, punctuation, grammar, reading, arithmetic and reasoning).
-Every year, across the country, 10-11 year-old children sit exams for four days, before leaving primary school.
-And every year, parents and children react.
-Differently, of course.
+Each year, across the country, 10-11 year-old children sit exams for four days, before leaving primary school.
+And every year, parents and children react — differently, of course.